Library of Congress National Audio-Visual Conservation Center

-The project included a major two-phase renovation and addition to house a motion picture, broadcasting and recorded sound facility in four parts, as follows:
+The project included a major two-phase renovation and addition to house a motion picture, broadcasting and recorded sound facility in four parts:

-- A Conservation Building, which included construction of a 185,000-sq.-ft. building and comprised of public space, office, audio-visual and electronic labs, photographic wet labs and shipping/receiving facilities; and
+- A Conservation Building, which included construction of a 185,000-sq.-ft. building and comprised of public space, office, audio-visual and electronic labs, photographic wet labs and shipping/receiving facilities

 - Nitrate Film Storage Vaults, which are in two connected buildings each with 60 individual four-hour rated film vaults, together with associated equipment building and equipment mezzanine, totaling about 47,000 sq. ft.

-Spanning nearly five and a half acres, the green roof, which counts among its benefits the ability to filter pollutants and CO2 out of the air and reduce heating and cooling loads on the structure, is currently the largest of its kind on the East Coast.
+Spanning nearly five and a half acres, the building's green roof helps filter pollutants and CO2 out of the air and reduces the heating and cooling loads on the structure.
+It is one of the largest of its kind on the East Coast.